JU-Robotics-Club/NEW-LFR-TEST/README.md

 # NEW-LFR-TEST

-In this experiment, the car is run using SparkFun TB66512 FNG motor driver.
+In this experiment, the car is run using SparkFun TB6612FNG motor driver.
 Continuous Mx current: 1.2A.